 The purple gemstone then became a symbol of levelheadedness and was believed to keep those who drink from getting too drunk if worn.
 Greco-Romans wore the stone set in bronze to ward away bad evils, while chalices crafted of the jewel were believed to reject negative energies from those who sipped from them.

 Today the gemstone is known for restoring balance, creating a connection to intuition and boosting decision-making processes.
-The calmness and serenity it brings are believed to encourage positive changes in one’s life.
+The calmness and serenity it brings are believed to encourage positive changes in one's life.
 One can utilize the powers of amethyst by using the stone daily, like with this decorative amethyst box, or wearing it as jewelry.
+Additionally, the many beliefs of this lucky gemstone, from the powerful crystal healing properties to aiding in decision making, make it an ideal good luck charm to add to any piece of jewelry.

-Today sapphires are dubbed “the stone of prosperity” for their ability to attract gifts and fulfill desires.
+Today sapphires are dubbed "the stone of prosperity" for their ability to attract gifts and fulfill desires.
 Additionally, they are tied with virtue and spirituality, meaning that wearing sapphires both signifies and attracts both of these qualities.
-Blue sapphires are historically equated with love and purity; in relationships, the stone offers clarity, ease in communication and gives strength.
+Blue sapphire historically equated with love and purity; in relationships, the stone offers clarity, ease in communication and gives strength.

+Citrine is also considered one of the stones for good fortune.
 Citrines are best known for their stunning warm colors.
 Often compared to sunshine, the hues can range from deep tangerine to light orange and even bright yellows.
-Rightfully so, the stunning gemstone is named after “citron,” the French word for lemon.
+Rightfully so, the stunning gemstone is named after "citron," the French word for lemon.

-Both jewelry and objects can be sources of citrine’s lucky powers.
+Both jewelry and objects can be sources of citrine's lucky powers.
 The stone is often carved into elaborate designs and unique settings, making it versatile enough for all tastes.
+The citrine precious stones are overall positive energy stones for desires, ambitions, success, money, and prosperity.

 Historically, garnets are used for pushing away demons and dark energies, including nightmares.
 Similarly, they are attributed to helping with mental health issues.
 Some believe depression, in particular, is combatted by the powers and energies of garnet.